-Our Tamang Heritage Trek is a recently developed that is designed to provide a learning experience of the ethnic Tamang culture in the Langtang region of the Himalayas.
+Our Tamang Heritage Trek is a recently developed one that is designed to provide a learning experience of the ethnic Tamang culture in the Langtang region of the Himalayas.
 The trail is located beside the Langtang Valley trail (see Tamang Heritage Langtang Valley Trek for info on combining the two routes), neighboured by the Ganesh Himal region.
 If learning about the various ethnic groups in Nepal interests you, this trek will keep you in the constant fascination of the Tamang heritage.

 This 7-day trekking tour provides a variety of experiences.
-Tamang Heritage Trek is the full-package trek, combining both cultural fascinations and natural wonders.
+Tamang Heritage Trek is a full-package trek, combining both cultural fascinations and natural wonders.
 Observing Tamang customs and rituals, Tibetan Buddhist monuments, festivals, traditional architecture, and local Syabru dances make this trekking experience truly unforgettable.
 The warm-hearted Tamang, who practices both Hinduism and Buddhism, welcomes trekkers with open arms.
-Because this area sees so few tourists, your experience with the villagers and the natural surroundings are much more intimate than on the more popular routes.
+Because this area sees so few tourists, your experience with the villagers and the natural surroundings is much more intimate than on the more popular routes.

 The starting point of the Tamang Heritage Trek is a day’s bus drive from Kathmandu.
-We begin from Syabrubesi, in the gorgeous foothills of the Himalayas, and head you towards Gatlang village.
+We begin from Syabrubesi, in the gorgeous foothills of the Himalayas, and head towards Gatlang village.
 Gatlang is a picturesque, rustic village situated on a slope, surrounded by agricultural fields.
 From the get-go, we enjoy exploring, observing, and participating in the typical Tamang lifestyles.
 Tourism has brought a lot of change to the lifestyles of the village communities, but they are still dedicated to sustaining their traditional ways of living, including their various festivals and rituals.

 At Tatopani, we soak in a natural hot spring bath, allowing our muscles to heal and our minds to relax.
-The ancient monasteries adorned with intricate wood engravings in Thuman makes us appreciate the artful craftsmanship of the Tamang ethnic group.
-We have a visit to the historical ruins of Rasuwagadhi and enjoy the home stay facility in Briddim.
-The Himalayan views of Langtang Lirung (7227m), Ganesh Himal (7422m) and many more mesmerizing peaks give us chills when we arrive at the Nagthali viewpoint (3165m).
+The ancient monasteries adorned with intricate wood engravings in Thuman make us appreciate the artful craftsmanship of the Tamang ethnic group.
+We have a visit to the historical ruins of Rasuwagadhi and enjoy the homestay facility in Briddim.
+The Himalayan views of Langtang Lirung (7227m), Ganesh Himal (7422m), and many more mesmerizing peaks give us chills when we arrive at the Nagthali viewpoint (3165m).
 After a delightful stroll through rhododendron forests, we conclude the loop trek in Syabrubesi and head back to Kathmandu.
 However, you still have the option to join the Langtang Valley Trek from Lama Hotel, depending on your interest.
 Throughout the Tamang Heritage trek, there will be opportunities to buy local handicrafts and clothing items along the trek.
 It is nice to take home a souvenir to not only support the village economy but also to spread awareness of Tamang culture and heritage.

 Tamang Heritage Trekking is possible throughout the year, but Spring (March to May) and Autumn (September to November) provide the best weather.
 During the Spring, there is a bit more color and the rhododendrons are blooming, and in the Autumn months, the skies are generally clearer.